 The history of blue cheese goes back to the 7th century, to a cave outside the village of Roquefort in France.
 Legend has it that a distracted shepherd forgot his lunch of bread and cheese in the cave.
-When he returned a few months later, the cheese had become infested with penicillium roqueforti, a mould that was growing in the cave.
-Today this natural mould is refined and used for almost all blue cheeses simply by adding the mould culture to the cheese milk.
+When he returned a few months later, the cheese had bloomed with penicillium roqueforti, a mould that was growing in the cave.
+Today this natural mould is refined and used for almost all blue cheeses simply by adding the mould culture to the milk.

 A perfect balance of moisture and aridity, these cheeses provide a firm, slightly springy texture with a delicate blend of savoury and tangy flavours.
 Usually dense in consistency, the cheese is often made by compressing curds into a solid, draining them of any remaining whey in the process.

 Washed-rind cheeses are something special and there’s a wonderful variety to choose from.
-Whether washed in brine, Marc de Bourgogne or a deliciously dry cider, these delicious fromages range from hard to meltingly soft and usually have a pungent smell and strong flavour.
+Whether washed in brine, Marc de Bourgogne or a deliciously dry cider, these delicious fromages range from hard to soft and usually have a pungent smell and strong flavour.